maryhzd/maryhzd.github.io/index.md

 ## News

 - **[Aug 2025]** Our paper on AI-accelerated physics modeling is accepted to Computer Methods in Applied Mechanics and Engineering.
-- **[May 2025]** Our paper about importance of crack face contact in phase-field fracture is accepted to Journal of Applied Mechanics.
+- **[May 2025]** Our paper on importance of crack face contact in phase-field fracture is accepted to Journal of Applied Mechanics.
 - **[Dec 2024]** I joined Johns Hopkins University as postdoc researcher ins scientific machine learning!
-- **[Nov 2024]** Our paper about anisotropic phase-field fracture modeling is accepted to International Journal for Numerical and Analytical Methods in Geomechanics.
+- **[Nov 2024]** Our paper on anisotropic phase-field fracture modeling is accepted to International Journal for Numerical and Analytical Methods in Geomechanics.
 - **[Sep 2024]** I defended my PhD thesis in Computational Mechanics!
 - **[Dec.
 2023]** Our work on crevasse nucleation and propogation is presented in AGU.
 - **[Jun 2022]** Our paper about phase-field fracture mechanics is accepted to JMPS.